jenniesf/Random-word-generator-API/README.md

 </ol>

 <h2 id="overview">Overview</h2>
-I built an API interface which generates a random word based on the number of letters from a database of over 6,500 words.
+I built an API interface which generates a random word based on the number of characters requested from a database of over 6,500 words.
 An API (Application Programming Interface) is a contract that allow developers to interact with an application through a set of interfaces. <br>
 <br>
 Unsure what to do with this API?
 Some ideas include: developing games, creative writing, spelling and vocabulary.